Coming soon

 The manager

-Puma has a 27-year track record of investing in small and medium-sized enterprises.
-In total, it has launched 14 VCTs and two EIS funds, investing more than £300 million into 63 qualifying companies, and achieving 35 full exits – please note, past performance is not a guide to the future.
+Puma has a 29-year track record of investing in small and medium-sized enterprises.
+In total, it has invested more than £350 million in 65 qualifying companies and achieved more than 40 full exits – please note, past performance is not a guide to the future (January 2025).

-The Puma Private Equity team is headed up by Rupert West, who has 15 years’ investment experience and is responsible for sourcing and leading VCT and EIS investments.
-He is supported by eight investment professionals (four investment directors, two investment managers, one portfolio finance lead, one portfolio value creation lead).
+The Puma Private Equity team is headed up by Rupert West, who has nearly 20 years’ investment experience and is responsible for sourcing and leading VCT and EIS investments.
+He is supported by nine investment and portfolio professionals (five investment directors, one investment manager and three investment executives).
 They have access to Puma Investments’ support services, including in-house legal counsel and its senior management team.

 Investment strategy